pupnp/pupnp/SECURITY.md

 Nonetheless, we will try to provide a fix for the problem as soon as possible and request that you do not disclose the issue publicly until we have released a patch.

+If you would like to contribute the fix yourself, we do not accept public pull requests for an unpatched vulnerability, since that would expose the issue before a fix is available to users.
+Instead, we can set up a temporary private fork attached to the advisory so you can collaborate with us and submit your patch there directly.

+Once a fix is released, we publish the advisory and request a CVE ID through GitHub.